andizq/sf3dmodels/README.rst

 Documentation
 -------------

-Find the full documentation and examples at the `ReadTheDocs <http://star-forming-regions.readthedocs.io>`_ website.
+Find the full documentation and examples on the sf3dmodels `website <http://star-forming-regions.readthedocs.io>`_.

 Requirements
 ------------